TIBCOSoftware/snappydata/docs/configuration.md

 #Overview
 SnappyData, a database server cluster, has three main components - Locator, Server and Lead.

-Lead node embeds a Spark driver and Server node embeds a Spark Executor.
-Server node also embeds a snappy store.
+The Lead node embeds a Spark driver and Server node embeds a Spark Executor.
+Server node also embeds a SnappyData store.

-SnappyData cluster can be started with default configurations using script sbin/snappy-start-all.sh.
+SnappyData cluster can be started with default configurations using script `sbin/snappy-start-all.sh`.
 This script starts up a locator, one data server and one lead node.
 However, SnappyData can be configured to start multiple components on different nodes.
 Also, each component can be configured individually using configuration files.
 In this document, we discuss how the components can be individually configured.
 We also discuss various other configurations of SnappyData.

 ## Configuration Files

-Configuration files for locator, lead and server should be created in SNAPPY_HOME with names as conf/locators, conf/leads and conf/servers respectively.
+Configuration files for locator, lead and server should be created in SNAPPY_HOME with names as **conf/locators**, **conf/leads** and **conf/servers** respectively.
 These files contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can specify the properties to configure individual members.

-##### Configuring Locators
+#### Configuring Locators

 Locators provide discovery service for the cluster.
 It informs a new member joining the group about other existing members.
 A cluster usually has more than one locator for high availability reasons.

 In this file, you can specify:

 * The host name on which a SnappyData locator is started
 * The startup directory where the logs and configuration files for that locator instance are located
 * SnappyData specific properties that can be passed

 Create the configuration files (conf/locators) for locators in `SNAPPY_HOME`.

-##### Configuring Leads
+#### Configuring Leads

 Lead Nodes act as a Spark driver by maintaining a singleton SparkContext.
 There is one primary lead node at any given instance, but there can be multiple secondary lead node instances on standby for fault tolerance.
 The lead node hosts a REST server to accept and run applications.
 The lead node also executes SQL queries routed to it by “data server” members.

 Create the configuration files (conf/leads) for leads in `SNAPPY_HOME`.

-##### Configuring Data Servers
+#### Configuring Data Servers
 Data Servers hosts data, embeds a Spark executor, and also contains a SQL engine capable of executing certain queries independently and more efficiently than Spark.
 Data servers use intelligent query routing to either execute the query directly on the node, or pass it to the lead node for execution by Spark SQL.

 Create the configuration files (conf/servers) for data servers in `SNAPPY_HOME`.